AI4Finance-Foundation/FinRL/docs/source/finrl_meta/Dataset.rst

 Data Cleaning
 --------------

 Raw data retrieved from different data sources are usually of various formats and have erroneous or NaN data (missing data) to different extents, making data cleaning highly time-consuming.
-In the FinRL-­Meta data processor, we automate the data cleaning process.
+In the FinRL-Meta data processor, we automate the data cleaning process.

 Feature Engineering
 -------------------